Shians/Nextflow-docs/docs/Operators.md

 ```

 ### cross
+Use `cross` to generate all combinations of two datasets, such as parameter sweeps or matrix builds.

 - **Input:** Two channels emitting any type of item.
 - **Output:** A channel emitting the Cartesian product (all possible pairs) of items from both channels.
-- **Use case:** Generate all combinations of two datasets, such as parameter sweeps or matrix builds.

 ```groovy
 Channel.of([1, 'A'], [2, 'B'])
   .cross(Channel.of([1, 10], [2, 20]))